-What does it mean if a student's Standard Error of Measurement (SEM) bands overlap from one administration to the next?
+Q What does it mean if a student's error bands overlap from one administration to the next?

 A The error band represents the student's standard error.
 If a student's bands overlap from one administration to the next, there is evidence of change in the students' score.
 However, the overlap in the standard bands also indicates that the change in score is not significantly different.